PATRICK'S PROJECTS

 For my capstone project in my HCI Masters program, my 5 member team, under the sponsorship of Sun Microsystems, designed and developed an email system for better supporting collaboration.
 They gave us an open ended challenge to find collaboration breakdowns and make a system to fix them, and we chose to focus on the integration of tasks with email.

-We did an amazing job if I do say so myself, and I encourage you to look at the TeamMail site (I'm the one on the right).
+We did an amazing job if I do say so myself, and I encourage you to look at the TeamMail site.

 LJNet - LiveJournal Social Network Browser